lando/vitepress-theme-default-plus/docs/blog/making-a-blog-post.md

 ---
-title: "Making A Blog Post: It's sort of like a guide but it's sort of not like a guide"
 byline: Blog posts are free form articles that may or may not be techincal in nature.
 They differ slightly from guides primarily in their presentation and authorship.
 blog: true
 date: January 11, 2024